blakadder/zigbee/_zigbee/Sonoff_SNZB-03.md

 pairing: "Long press reset button for 5s until the LED indicator flashes three times, which means the device has entered pairing mode"
 ---

+#### Known Issues

+There are connectivity issues with this device.
+They disconnect form the network after several hours and don't connect again.
+When that happens you need to pair them again.